Home | Sitemap | Contact | Staff Portal | Web Site Accessibility

 2.You may go to www.gillespiecounty.org and print the forms and instructions needed.
 (Click on-Elected Officials or Departments; Click on-County Justice of the Peace, Pct.
 4. Find your needed paperwork for a plea, small claims petition or any other.
 Print.
 Occupational License not available here.)

 Directions for credit card payments are available on web site.
-(Jurisdiction code: 7422, DL# or ticket # may be used for Citation #); OR, mail check, M/O; cash may be used in Drop Box.
+(Jurisdiction code: 7422;use TX DL# or ticket # may be used as Citation #); OR, mail check or M/O; OR, cash, or other payment may be placed in Drop Box addressed to JP#4.

 Filled out paperwork may be mailed to the Court or dropped in the DROP BOX in the back of the building.
 (Be sure all is properly signed before a Notary if needed.)